Nodejs: How To Avoid Nested .then() When Using Async/await

 for this line : requester.makeRequest ... .then(function(city){

-will have the fulfilled value of the promise, do this for the rest of then
+replace .then(function(city){ with var city = await requester.makeRequest , city will have the fulfilled value of the promise, do this for the rest of thens :

 (async () => {